 Adopt a Kitten

 You want to adopt a kitten, but how do you know if adopting a kitten is the right move for you?
-Below are the top five reasons to adopt one of our ARF IL kittens up for adoption (besides their cute and fuzzy little faces!):
+Below are the top five reasons – other than their cute and fuzzy faces – to adopt one of our available A.R.F. kittens:

-3. You shouldn’t declaw your cat, but you can train your kitten to be gentle with their claws–and if you start with a kitten, you’ll have a lot more time to train them before their claws get big and powerful.
+- You shouldn’t declaw your cat, but you can train your kitten to be gentle with their claws.
+If you start with a kitten, you’ll have a lot more time to train them before their claws get big and powerful.

 What Supplies do I need when I adopt a kitten?